-After you meet the eligibility requirements, you must complete an enrollment card to enroll yourself and your eligible dependents (see page 11 for a definition of dependent).
+After you meet the eligibility requirements, you must complete an enrollment card to enroll yourself and your eligible dependents (see page 12 for a definition of dependent).
 To enroll dependents:

-- Complete a new enrollment card; - For your spouse supply copy of marriage certificate; - For your child/step-child supply copy of state issued birth certificate, divorce decree (if applicable) and verification of other insurance coverage; and - For children born outside of marriage state issued birth certificate, paternity papers and documentation showing responsibility for insurance coverage.
+- Complete a new enrollment card; - For your spouse supply copy of marriage certificate; - For your child/step-child supply copy of state issued birth certificate and/or divorce decree (if applicable); - For children born outside of marriage state issued birth certificate, paternity papers and documentation showing responsibility for insurance coverage; and, - For all dependents, provide documentation of other insurance coverage (if applicable) for coordination of benefits purposes.